sts10/sts10.github.io/guides/digital-security.md

 ## Level 3: Use better passwords

 You should use long, randomly generated passwords for every account, but even more important is that you should **never reuse passwords** (even if you give them small variations).
-This is because services get breached and passwords leak all the time, and attackers simply try your password from the leaked service for your other services (you can see which services you use that have been breached at [haveibeenpwned.com](https://haveibeenpwned.com/)).
+This is because services get breached and passwords leak all the time, and someone could simply try your password from the leaked service for your other services (you can see which services you use that have been breached at [haveibeenpwned.com](https://haveibeenpwned.com/)).

 What's a good password look like? `Vy<{t/W~Ee.5}k(D[Bm(N` and `uncoiled armful polymer appeasing shredder recast` are both examples of strong passwords. `StarWars13`... not so much.